 Guest Blogger: Jen Godbout

 I choose to shop at the Farmers’ Market for a lot of reasons but mainly it’s because the locally produced food has usually been picked within the last 24 hours so it tastes fresh, and better.
 As well, eating in-season from the market inspires me to try different vegetables and get more creative in the kitchen.
 Meeting the farmers that grow my food gives me the chance to say “thanks” for all the hard work they do and directly support the local economy.
-Plus the Market is always fun and a good place to bump into friends.
+Plus the Farmers’ Market is always fun and a good place to bump into friends.

 It’s still early in the growing season but this week I purchased the pre-bagged stir-fry mix from Pemberton’s Bandit Farms booth and grabbed some extra spring garlic as well.
-For $7 the stir-fry bag was filled with beautiful fresh seasonal greens like sui choy, rainbow swiss chard, kale, green garlic, spring onion, beet tops, carrots and hakurei turnips.
+The stir-fry bag was filled with beautiful fresh seasonal greens like sui choy, rainbow swiss chard, kale, green garlic, spring onion, beet tops, carrots and hakurei turnips.
 Delicious.
 I added a bit of fresh ginger I had at home and that was it— another fresh and delicious market meal.

 Bandit Farms stir-fry, before and after.
 JEN GODBOUT PHOTOS.